 Yes you can eat raw brussels sprouts!
 So let's shave them and make them into a salad!
 They're hearty and crunchy and filling and satisfying.
 We'll also get a little fancy and add mâche to soften things up and play with the textures.

-My shaved brussels sprouts salad is easy to make, using just a few ingredients.
+My shaved brussels sprout salad is easy to make, using just a few ingredients.
 It's endlessly versatile—switch out the nuts and cheeses to suit your whims.

 This salad is a study in textures!
 I like the contrast between the sturdy shaved brussels sprouts and the softness of the mache with their varying colors of green, then the cheese and walnuts come in with heartiness and crunch.